cubehouse/BPCmds/README.md

 ## Caveats

-Your Cmd* function must not return any value.
+* Your Cmd* function must not return any value.
+* Commands won't auto-complete